 The Importance of Civic Engagement

 When citizens are actively engaged in civic life, they are more likely to be informed about the issues, to hold their elected officials accountable, and to work together to solve problems.
-Civic engagement also helps to build a sense of community and to foster a shared sense of responsibility for the well-being of society.
+Civic engagement also helps to build a sense of community and to grow a shared sense of responsibility for the well-being of society.

 Trends and Latest Developments in Citizenship